 A new, tensely electronic motif is introduced in “Kleya” (for the titular associate of Luthen’s) which bears a striking resemblance in part to the opening notes and structure of the Star Wars Jedi: Fallen Order main theme, though I’d imagine this is entirely coincidental.
 “Niamos!
 (Coruscant Lounge Mix) then plays a slower, more relaxed electronics-y rendition of the Morlana club music from earlier in the score, with “Niamos!
 (Galaxy Mix) then returning to the faster dance pace of the original track on similar electronics.
 “Maarva’s Rebellion” then offers a touchingly solemn, strings-heavy view of Cassian’s mother, making for one of the more emotive cues of the score overall as it delves into a particularly sorrowful side of the series.
 The main theme then takes a more reserved position on quiet electronics and strings in the main title track for episode eight, with subsequent piece “Narkina 5” then hammering this more solemn tone home on downtrodden electronics as Cassian is sent to the prison complex of the planet for his six year sentence.
 “Unit 5-2-D” then continues to emphasize this considerable downturn in Cassian’s life, with “Shut It Down” then ending the second soundtrack volume on a quietly saddened, strings-based note.

-Overall, the first two thirds of Nicholas Britell’s unusually ambient (for Star Wars) score for Andor isn’t entirely without merit, but you really do have to dig in order to find it.
-The vast majority of the two soundtrack volumes released for the series so far simply contain quiet, reserved electronic music to set the atmosphere and tone, which while functioning well enough in the show itself, doesn’t really make for a particularly entertaining series of soundtrack albums as it’s far too absent and minimalistic to be enjoyable separately, at least for me.
-The remaining areas when the music can actually be bothered to make a more prominent appearance though are pretty decent, with the theme for Cassian Andor himself for example being a clear standout; the often downtrodden but also at times rather hopeful and even heroic main theme for the series seems to represent not just Cassian but also the general hopes and dreams of the Rebellion itself, and that narrative idea combined with a memorable five-note structure and many enjoyable appearances across the album (see standout cue “Past/Present Suite” for its longest and indeed best performance) make it a solid and pretty enjoyable main theme.
+Overall, Nicholas Britell’s unusually ambient (for Star Wars) score for Andor isn’t entirely without merit, but you really do have to dig in order to find it.
+The vast majority of the first two soundtrack volumes released for the series simply contain quiet, reserved electronic music to set the atmosphere and tone, which while functioning well enough in the show itself, doesn’t really make for a particularly entertaining series of soundtrack albums as it’s far too absent and minimalistic to be enjoyable separately, at least for me.
+The remaining areas when the music can actually be bothered to make a more prominent appearance though are pretty decent, particularly in the third and final soundtrack volume with the main theme for Cassian Andor himself being a clear standout; the often downtrodden but at times rather hopeful and even heroic main theme for the series seems to represent not just Cassian but also the general hopes and dreams of the Rebellion itself, and that narrative idea combined with a memorable five-note structure, actual stylistic development across the albums and many enjoyable appearances throughout (see standout cue “Past/Present Suite” for its longest and indeed best performance, and its boldly heroic renditions in “One Way Out – Parts 5-7” and “Eulogy” from the third volume for its excellent thematic conclusion) overall makes it a solid and very enjoyable main theme.

-In summary then with Nicholas Britell’s work here, come for the Andor theme, and stay… for the Andor theme, as there’s little else to enjoy.
-Maybe the third soundtrack volume will brighten the skies a little in that department, but I can’t say I’m all that hopeful.
+In summary then with Nicholas Britell’s work here, come for the Andor theme, and stay… for the Andor theme, as there’s not a whole else to enjoy.
+Maybe the second season will brighten the skies a little in that department, but I can’t say I’m all that hopeful.

 Standout Cue: 25.
 Past/Present Suite